 16. Dong Yi

-“Dong Yi” is a historical drama based on the life of Dong Yi later known as Choi Suk Bin.
+“Dong Yi” is a historical drama based on the life of Dong Yi, later known as Choi Suk Bin.
 She worked in the royal palace as a lowly water maid.
 King Sok Jong then selected Choi as his concubine.
-Choi would then give birth to Yeong Jo, the second son of King Sok Jong and the future king of Joseon.
-After the birth of Yeong Jo, Dong Yi would become Suk Bin.
+Choi would then give birth to Yeong Jo, King Sok Jong’s second son and Joseon’s future king.
+After the birth of Yeong Jo, Dong Yi became Suk Bin.
 (Source: MyDramaList)